 This particular supernova is unique for three reasons.
 First, residing in the Pinwheel Galaxy just 21 million lightyears away (that’s right, I said just), it is the nearest stellar explosion of its type (Type Ia) seen in the last thirty-plus years.
 Second, being so close means that this is also the brightest supernova as seen from Earth.
 Finally, there is the timeliness of the discovery.
 Because the PTF survey monitors the Pinwheel Galaxy nightly, astronomers can quite accurately say that the first images of the explosion came mere hours after the first light from the event would have reached Earth.
 This makes SN 2011fe/PTF11kly the earliest observed supernova of any type.

 Other than the cavalcade of superlatives that can be used to describe it, SN 2011fe has the potential to greatly enhance our understanding of one of the most critical types of cosmic phenomena.
 To understand why it’s so critical, you must first understand just what a Type Ia is.
 Actually, there are many astrophysicists in search of the answer to that very question.
 But at the broadest level, astronomers understand that a Type Ia supernova results when a white dwarf, the fading ember of a relatively lightweight star, gains enough extra matter from a companion star to overcome the internal pressure holding it up against gravity, which occurs at a very specific value of the white dwarf’s mass.
+If all that is not enough to get you at least window shopping for the best telescopes under $200, there is no hope for you becoming the next great astronomer.

 Hidden in the description above are a myriad of poorly understood details.
 What type of companion is involved in growing the white dwarf?
 Where is that companion relative to the white dwarf when it explodes?
 How does the collapse under gravity lead to an outward explosion?
 How does the rotation of the white dwarf affect all of this?
 With a Type Ia so close and caught so early after exploding, astronomers hope to gain a huge leg up in discovering the answers to some of these questions.
 In fact, Silverman points out, “The very first published studies of this supernova are already able to convincingly rule out some of the classical ideas about what kinds of systems could have generated this explosion.”